jaydeegbobeh/eng88/SQL/README.md

 Row - a row consists of one set of attributes corresponding to an instance that a table describes.
 AKA Records or Tuples Table - a table is a predefined format of rows and columns that define an entity.
 AKA file.
 - There could be many tables in a database
-DBMS - A DataBase Management System allows a computer to perform database functions of storin, retrieving, adding, deleting and modifying data.
+DBMS - A DataBase Management System allows a computer to perform database functions of storing, retrieving, adding, deleting and modifying data.

 ## Types of Database
 Flat-file Database